Plumsail/helpdesk-docs/Online/Configuration Guide/Localization.rst

 Sharepoint artefacts are translated to all supported languages during installation.
 So if `Multiple Language User Interface (MUI)`_\  is enabled on your site, HelpDesk list titles and field names will be displayed depending on user language settings.
 For example, if you installed HelpDesk on English site with German as additional interface language, sharepoint artefacts will be displayed in English or German depending on current user preferences.
 If user's preferred language is not supported by HelpDesk, he will see sharepoint artefacts in default HelpDesk language selected during installation.

-Most of the strings in HelpDesk user interface a generated dynamically by javascript and can be customized.
-All strings are stored in separate files for each supported language in <Site with HelpDesk>/HD/localization folder.
+Most of the strings in HelpDesk user interface are generated dynamically by javascript and can be customized.
+All strings are stored in separate files for each supported language in *<Site with HelpDesk>/HD/localization* folder.
-This strings also support MUI.
-The same logic is applied for translation of this strings as for SharePoint artefacts.
+These strings also support MUI.
+The same logic is applied for translation of these strings as for SharePoint artefacts.

 Email templates are configured during installation process and can be customized.
 MUI is not supported for them.